-Probiotics are live bacteria and yeasts which can be taken as a supplement.
-They contain bacteria which are like those that inhabit the colon.
+Probiotics are live bacteria and yeasts that can be taken as a supplement.
+They contain bacteria similar to those that inhabit the colon.
 Prebiotics are preparations of complex sugars that help the 'good' bacteria in probiotics to thrive.

 Probiotics can be destroyed by your stomach acid or bile salts, although the strains lactobacillus and bifidobacteria have been found to be highly resistant.